Many or all companies we feature compensate us. Compensation and editorial

 If you decide refinancing makes sense for you, here are the steps you can take to apply:

-• Shop around with lenders.
-Some lenders have more stringent requirements than others, so look for ones that would be a good match for your financial profile.
+2. Shop around with lenders.
+Some lenders have more stringent requirements than others, so look for ones that match your financial profile.
 You may be able to check your offers through prequalification, which allows you to see if you can get approved without undergoing a hard credit inquiry.

-• Compare your refinance offers.
-To choose your best offer, look for a loan with a low interest rate, few (or no) fees, and repayment terms that work for your budget.
-Consider whether the lender offers any other benefits, such as payment modification if you lose your income.
+3. Compare your refinance offers.
+To choose your best offer, look for a loan with a low interest rate, few or no fees, and repayment terms that suit your budget.
+Consider whether the lender offers other benefits, such as payment modification if you lose your income.

 Erin Kinkade